Hint mode is switched on Switch off

 2. Liquidity Risk.
 Secured bonds may be less liquid than some other investment options, especially in the case of smaller or less actively traded bond issues.
 If an investor needs to sell his bond quickly, he might face challenges finding a buyer, potentially leading to a lower selling price.

 3. Collateral Value Risk.
-The value of the collateral securing the bond may fluctuate over time, and if it declines significantly, it may not fully cover the bondholder’s investment in the event of default.
+The value of the collateral securing the bond may fluctuate over time, and if it declines significantly, it may not fully cover the bondholder’ investment in the event of default.

 4. Interest Rate Risk.
 Changes in interest rates can affect the value of bonds in the market.
 If interest rates rise, the value of existing bonds with lower interest rates may decline.
 This is relevant when considering selling the bond before its maturity.

 5. Market Risk.
 Like all investments, secured bonds are subject to general market fluctuations influenced by economic conditions, geopolitical events, and investor sentiment.
-These factors can impact the bond’s market price and overall returns.
+These factors can impact the bond’ market price and overall returns.

 Benefits associated with investing in secured bonds